We are Fiona and Nick, and since the Autumn of 2017, we have lived on a 63ft narrowboat called Meand’er on the inland waterways (canals) of the UK.

-We thought the size of the cassette didn’t sound too bad, until we moved on board.
+We know now that composting toilet is the best choice for us, but that wasn’t always the case!
+We thought the size of the cassette didn’t sound too bad until we moved onboard.
 We quickly discovered that living and working on our narrowboat means emptying the cassette toilet every 24-36 hours!
 Oh, and when the red full light starts to flash THAT is when to empty the cassette NOT when it is solid red, by then you are heading towards leakage!!
-We always had to check before bed as it’s no fun changing it at 3am in the freezing cold.
+We always had to check before bed as it’s no fun changing it at 3 am in the freezing cold.
 Thank goodness we have 2 spare cassettes!

 When travelling, all journeys had to be planned around Elsan disposal points instead of just stopping in quiet secluded areas.
 We decided it was time to get away from our ‘toilet obsession’ and enjoy the waterways NOT the Elsan points!

 If we are not on our boat we can be found travelling in our 4×4 overlander.
 We love wild camping but once again our cassette toilet – the exact same one as on the boat – was restricting our movements, enjoyment of our trips, and where we could park up.
 Let’s be honest, 2 or 3 full cassettes sloshing around until the next Elsan is not our idea of fun!

 We decided it was time to look at other options!